How to Set Up a 100% Foreign-Owned BOI Company in Thailand

 Firing or Losing Foreign Workers

 If you fire or lose a foreign employee you must tell the BOI within 15 days.
-You can this through the BOI’s e-Expert system.
+You can do this through the BOI’s e-Expert system.

 Reporting Finances